 | Co-Founder and Chief Executive Officer |

-Upon making the leap into the hospitality industry, Ignacio was at Shula’s Steak Houses for five years as Vice President of Finance, and was instrumental to the company’s sustained financial success.
+Upon making the leap into the hospitality industry, Ignacio worked at Shula’s Steak Houses for five years as Vice President of Finance and was instrumental to the company’s sustained financial success.
 From 2011 to 2014, he joined 50 Eggs Restaurant Group as Executive Vice President and Chief Financial Officer, where he managed all business functions of the 400-employee company, including negotiating and closing the $24-million sale of its Lime Fresh Mexican Grill division to Ruby Tuesday.
-He also negotiated development deals with the Sands Corp, and assisted in the development and operation of James Beard Award semi-finalists Yardbird Southern Table & Bar and Khong River House, among others.
+He also negotiated development deals with the Sands Corp and assisted in the development and operation of James Beard Award semi-finalists Yardbird Southern Table & Bar and Khong River House, among others.

 | Co-Founder and Chief Executive Officer |

 Before co-founding Grove Bay, Francesco was the CFO and Vice President of Finance at Areas USA, Inc., an airport and turnpike concessions operator with over 125 points-of-sale across nine airports and two turnpikes.
 As the CFO and Vice President of Finance at Areas USA, Francesco helped grow the company to over $220 million in annual sales.
 Before leaving Areas USA in 2010, Francesco assisted in winning the Florida Turnpike concession.
 Valued at over $6 billion, it was the largest turnpike concession contract in US history.
 Before Areas USA, Francesco served as a Manager for Ernst & Young’s Assurance Advisory and Fraud Investigation & Dispute Services department where he assisted clients such as DuPont, Royal Caribbean Cruises, Del Monte Foods, PNC Bank and Miami Air.